bulletmark/b2restore/README.md

 ```

 The above command will copy all files and available versions to the
 `b2files` directory.
 You only need to do this once.

-Then run this
+### CREATION OF SNAPSHOT AT GIVEN TIME

+Given the above `rclone` initial copy, you run this utility to
-utility to create a snapshot of the directory tree for the time you are
+create a snapshot of the directory tree for the time you are interested
-interested in.
+in.

 E.g. to recreate the tree of latest files, in `outdir`: